saniyaganesamoorthy/Muttiple-capacity-with-infinite-capacity/README.md

 ## Result :
-By using the python programming we find the Multiple server with infinite capacity and culculated.
+By using the python programming we find the Multiple server with infinite capacity and calculated.